DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/onTaskMoving.md

 Information about the event.

 ##### field(e.cancel): Boolean
-Allows you to cancel the task movement.
+Allows you to cancel the task's movement.

 ##### field(e.component): {WidgetName}
 The widget's instance.